-These patients have a high prevalence of chronic obstructive pulmonary disease and are at high risk of developing seasonal respiratory tract infections.
-Ismigen was administered with satisfactory results, extending the treatment for 2 years.
+These patients have a high prevalence of chronic obstructive pulmonary disease and are at increased risk of developing seasonal respiratory tract infections.
+Eigen was administered with satisfactory results, extending the treatment for two years.

 The number of events in the year before administration and the year after administration was compared, and there were fewer cycles of antibiotics and hospitalizations.

-The effect of purified bacterial lysates such as Ismigen, administered orally in chronic bronchitis and chronic obstructive pulmonary disease, produces improvements in symptoms, and shortens the average duration of exacerbation.
+The effect of purified bacterial lysates such as Ismigen administered orally in chronic bronchitis and chronic obstructive pulmonary disease improves symptoms and shortens the average duration of exacerbation.

 Studies with the Ismigen

 The effects of bacterial lysates as immunostimulating agents have become the focus of many studies.

 Over the past 20 years, the efficacy of bacterial lysates as immunostimulating agents has become the focus of many clinical trials.

 The goal of these studies was to understand and evaluate the ability of these types of treatments to create a robust immune system response against microbial infections, ultimately leading to a reduction in their number.